demisto/content/Releases/LatestRelease/script-EmailDomainSquattingReputation.md

-Support domain arrays as paramter with support for possible empty domains.
+Added support for domain arrays as a parameter, including empty domains.